I Mapped Our Customer Journey by Hand.AI Finished It in Minutes.

 The key was giving it context, not just asking it to guess.
 I included actual customer quotes, our conversion rates by stage, and the tools we use.

 What came back was structured, specific, and immediately useful.
-It identified that our onboarding email was hitting inboxes but people weren't clicking through to the next step, and that post-purchase, we were silent for two weeks.
+It flagged that our onboarding email was hitting inboxes but people weren't clicking through, and that post-purchase we went silent for two weeks.

-Neither of those surprised me, but seeing them laid out in a journey map made the fix obvious.
+Neither surprised me, but seeing them laid out made the fix obvious.

-This isn't about replacing your instinct. google/technology/ai/) so you can spend your time on decisions that matter.
+This isn't about replacing your instinct.
+It's about using AI to compress the boring work so you spend your time on decisions that matter.

-Customer journey mapping is one of those tasks where AI excels at organization and pattern spotting, but you still need to validate the output against real behavior.
+Customer journey mapping is one of those tasks where AI excels at organization and pattern spotting, but you still validate the output against real behavior.

-Worth trying: Export your last 20 customer conversations (or notes from them) and your monthly conversion metrics by stage.
-Paste both into Claude or ChatGPT with this prompt: 'Map our customer journey from first touch to loyal customer, identify the biggest drop-off points, and suggest one friction point we could fix this month.'
-Review the output, keep what rings true, ignore what doesn't.
+Export your last 20 customer conversations and your conversion metrics by stage, then paste both into an AI tool: map our journey from first touch to loyal customer, find the biggest drop-offs, suggest one friction point to fix this month.
+Keep what rings true, ignore what doesn't.